 The office of lieutenant Governor was created by Article 5, Sec.
 2 of the Indiana Constitution.
 The term of office is four years, the same as that of the governor.
 Candidates for lieutenant governor are nominated at an annual party convention.
 The party's nominees for governor and lieutenant governor then run as a team, ensuring that those elected will be of the same political party and governing philosophy.

-Under the Indiana Constitution, the Lieutenant Governor is charged with presiding over the Senate during its session as well as casting deciding votes in the event of a tie.
-In addition, the Lieutenant Governor is charged with assuming the role of Governor if the sitting Governor becomes unable to fulfill the duties of office or if the office falls vacant due to death.
+Under the Indiana Constitution, the lieutenant governor is charged with presiding over the Senate during its session, as well as casting deciding votes in the event of a tie.
+In addition, the lieutenant governor is charged with assuming the role of governor if the sitting governor becomes unable to fulfill the duties of office or if the office falls vacant due to death.

-- Housing and Community Development
+- Indiana Housing & Community Development

-- Tourism Development
+- Indiana Office of Tourism Development

-- Community and Rural Affairs
+- Indiana Office of Community & Rural Affairs

 The lieutenant governor also chairs the Indiana Counter Terrorism and Security Council.